 The relative response to the coronavirus pandemic by the Eurozone and US combined with US election uncertainty are pushing down the USD to EUR exchange rate in the second half of 2020.

-Should post-Brexit clarity emerge in 2020, euro strength should follow and this would compound Aussie weakness, resulting in lower AUD/EUR rates.
+Should post-Brexit clarity emerge in 2020, euro strength should follow possibly resulting in lower AUD/EUR rates.

 In this article we take a look at Travelex exchange rates and foreign currency services in Holland, Germany and France.
 Getting your travel money from the local Travelex branch is convenient but with a little planning (and ordering online) you can also save money for your next trip abroad.

 Currency rates were extremely volatile last week as the coronavirus situation worsened day by day with various countries implementing ever-tougher measures to stop the spread of the disease.

 This week the US Dollar was touching three-year highs when valued against a basket of major currencies.
 The greenback's traditional role as one of the safe-haven currencies is helped by a domestic economy that is largely immune to the threats of the coronavirus.

 The strong start to the year for "risk-on" currencies is already a distant memory.

 The threat of a proxy war between the US and Iran in Iraq has pared back some of the recent gains of "risk-on" currencies.

 The British pound was the worst-performing major currency in the April-June period and remains “impossible to forecast” amid a Tory leadership battle that might force "no deal” or a general election.

 Lifted by oil, economic data and the Fed, the Canadian dollar has soared against the US dollar to a 16-week high and has reached even more impressive milestones against the pound, euro and Australian dollar.